vboussange/PhDthesis/draft/conclusion.md

       - The consideration of continuous geographical space also increases the dimensionality of the problems, embedding axis corresponding to geographical dimensions.
 Geographical space is usually a bounded liveable domain, which organisms cannot cross.
 In mathematical terms, those correspond to Neumann boundary conditions.
   - contribution of our work
     - consideration of complexity in discrete space
-      - **In particular, in \cref{chap1}, we have developed a novel modelling framework to capture the effect of eco-evolutionary processes on biological populations structured in complex landscapes.**
+      - **\cref{chap1} develops a novel modelling framework to capture the effect of eco-evolutionary processes on biological populations structured in complex landscapes.**
+      - The IBM presented involves the combination of graphs and continuous spaces to model population structures.
+Graphs are convenient mathematical representation of landscapes, but can also account for genetic and spatial structure.
-      - using spatial graphs as convenitnt mathematical representation of landscapes, we derived in \cref{chap1} a general individual based model that can capture landscape complexity and eco-evolutionary processes, where individuals are characterised by many traits.
+      - as convenitnt mathematical representation of landscapes, we derived in \cref{chap1} a general individual based model that can capture landscape complexity and eco-evolutionary processes, where individuals are characterised by many traits.
       - We could further derive a deterministic approximation of the IBM, which allowed, together with adaptive dynamics theory and numerical simulations, to obtain analytical insights on how structural properties affect macroscopic population.
       - This approach, coupling stochastic simulations and analytical insights, can elucidate how macroscopic properties emerge from microscopic processes while accounting for the complexity of spatial structures.
       - While the graph investigated aimed at representing a geographical landscape, the eco-evolutionary model on graph could be generalized to account for any complex spatio-evolutionary structure, such as, e.g., a genetic structure.
 The associated Julia library **Evoid.jl** implements de facto a more general version of the model.